Michael Levadoux: Life

 His missionary labors centred on Cahokia and Kaskaskia.
 The registers of the latter place bear his signature from December 1792, and he seems to have spent most of his time from 1793 to 1796 at Cahokia, though after Benedict Joseph Flaget left Fort Vincennes in 1795 he visited that post also.
-Meanwhile, as the health of Nagot, superior of the Sulpicians in the United States, was failing fast, he was desirous of having Levadoux near him at Baltimore, that he might be ready to succeed him in office; but Bishop Carroll was no less anxious to secure his services for Detroit.
+Meanwhile, as the health of Nagot, superior of the Sulpicians in the United States, was failing fast, he was desirous of having Levadoux near him at Baltimore, that he might be ready to succeed him in office; but Carroll was no less anxious to secure his services for Detroit.

 The bishop's wishes prevailed, and Levadoux became parish priest of Basilica of Sainte Anne de Détroit in 1796.
-Father Gabriel Richard joined him as assistant priest two years later.
-It was Levadoux who performed the obsequies of Rev. F. X. Dufaux, S.S., missionary to the Hurons at the parish of the Assumption opposite Detroit, who died at his post September 10, 1796.
+Gabriel Richard joined him as assistant priest two years later.
+It was Levadoux who performed the obsequies of F. X. Dufaux, missionary to the Hurons at the parish of the Assumption opposite Detroit, who died at his post September 10, 1796.
 After the death of Dufaux, Levadoux had frequent occasion to minister to the spiritual wants of the Native Americans and of other scattered Catholics from Sandusky and Mackinaw to Fort Wayne.
 Gabriel Richard joined him on June 7, 1798, as the assistant pastor.
 In 1801, Nagot recalled Levadoux to Baltimore.

-In 1803, he received orders from Emery to return to France, where he was soon appointed superior of the Seminary of St. Flour in Auvergne, and remained there until the dispersion of the Sulpicians by Napoleon I, in 1811.
-When their institute was revived, in 1814, the Rev. Duclaux, successor of Emery, placed Levadoux at the head of the Seminary of Le-Puy-en-Velay.
+In 1803, Levadoux received orders from Emery to return to France, where he was soon appointed superior of the Seminary of St. Flour in Auvergne, and remained there until the dispersion of the Sulpicians by Napoleon I, in 1811.
+When their institute was revived, in 1814, Duclaux, successor of Emery, placed Levadoux at the head of the Seminary of Le-Puy-en-Velay.

 Levadoux died at Le-Puy-en-Velay on January 13, 1815.